samirsalem/protocol-monorepo/packages/spec-haskell/README.md

 -   **GeneralDistributionAgreement**: a pubsub-like payment modality allowing publisher to pay its subscribers in predefined proportions instantly or in streams.

-## System Modules
+### System Modules

 These encapsulate Superfluid concepts and agreements as `SuperfluidToken` monad for building any _Superfluid system_.

 # Simple Library

-A simple system where the Superfluid core type classes are instantiated with simple types mainly for testing purpose:
+The _Simple Superfluid system_ where the Superfluid core type classes are instantiated with simple types mainly for testing purpose:

 -   `Timestamp` is `Integer`.
 -   `Liquidity` is `Wad`.
 -   `Address` in `String`.
 -   `SimpleTokenStateT` is a `SuperfluidToken` monad transformer for building your monad stack with.

-# Validator Executable
+# Validator

 The executable provides three major modes: